 KB article ID: 3400 (permalink)

-If you are not an attorney, you can always change the e-mail address associated with your account, using the User Infomation tab
+If you are not an attorney, you can use whatever address you want.
+To change it, use the User Information tab

-How you make a forwarding rule varies depending on what e-mail tool you use.
-We recommend that you check the help/support for your tool, but here a re a few links you may find useful:
+How you create a forwarding rule varies depending on the e-mail tool you use.
+We recommend you check the help/support for your tool, but here a re a few links you may find useful:

 The incoming address you'll be forwarding depends on how the court configures their CMS- it could come from a court address or from a Judici address.
-So you'll need to look at the "From" address on any e-mail from the court or Judici.com.
+So you'll need to note the "From" address on any e-mail from the court or Judici.com.